victorchrollo14/kubernetes-docs/readme.md

 ## tasks completed

-- [x] learnt basic k8s jargons - clusters, nodes, pods, containers, control-plane, worker-node, deployments, replicaset, services, nodePort.
+- [x] learnt basic k8s jargons - clusters, nodes, pods, containers, control-plane , worker-node, deployments, replicaset, services, nodePort.
 - [x] Ran all the above stuff locally using kind and kubectl.
-- [x] Created a k8s cluster on digital ocean and made a deployment with 3 nginx pods, then created a service to expose the nginx pod on port 30005 and was able to hit the port via curl
+- [x] Created a k8s cluster on digital ocean and made a deployment with 3 nginx pods, then created a service to expose the nginx pod on port 30005 and was able to hit the port via curl.

   ```bash
   # to get EXTERNAL-IP